TV5 Unis

-Unis is a Canadian French language specialty channel.
+TV5 Unis (formerly Unis, then UnisTV) is a Canadian French language specialty channel.
 The channel broadcasts general entertainment programming, with a particular focus on highlighting francophone communities outside Quebec.

-The channel shares a broadcasting licence with its sister channel, TV5 Québec Canada (TV5), which focuses on international and Quebec francophone programming.
+The channel shares a broadcasting licence with its sister channel, TV5 Québec Canada (TV5), which focuses on international and Quebec Francophonie programming.

 History

-After the Canadian Radio-television and Telecommunications Commission's (CRTC) call for applications regarding services who wish to be regulated to be distributed on the basic package of all television service providers in Canada, TV5's application was made public in January 2013.
-Within this application, TV5 proposed an additional service, Unis, which would operate under TV5's existing broadcast licence as a secondary feed, and would "offer programming focused primarily on reflecting the diversity of the Canadian Francophonie," while TV5 would continue to focus on offering programming primarily reflecting the international Francophonie.

-The application was approved on August 8, 2013.
+In 2013, TV5 Québec Canada applied with the CRTC for an 9.1 (1)(h) order, seeking mandatory distribution on the lowest level of service by all television providers.
+As part of the application, TV5 Québec Canada also proposed that the service be split into two multiplex channels, consisting of "TV5 International", and "TV5 Interrégional"—a new channel with programming that would highlight French-speaking communities outside of Quebec.

+The application was approved on August 8, 2013, by which time the Interrégional channel had been renamed "Unis"; the CRTC acknowledged that a channel focusing on Francophonie minority communities "would allow these communities to showcase their talents and culture while being able to see their lives, aspirations and achievements reflected to themselves on television".
+TV5 Québec Canada committed to airing 75% Canadian content on Unis.

-The channel launched on September 1, 2014.
+Unis officially launched on September 1, 2014.

+On 26 March 2026, the channel rebranded as TV5 Unis, as part of its adoption of TV5Monde's new brand identity.

 Programming

 Programmes airing on the channel include Couleurs locales, a cultural newsmagazine series; Balade à Toronto, a music series showcasing live performances by francophone artists; Vu de l’intérieur, a documentary series on homes and interior design; J’habite ici, a documentary series showcasing towns and cities through the eyes of local francophone residents; Qu’est-ce qu’on sauve?, a series profiling people committed to protecting animals or safeguarding historical buildings in Ontario; Ma caravane au Canada; Canada plus grand que nature; 5e élément and Pense vite!.

 In 2015, the channel announced that it had commissioned its first original dramatic series, St. Nickel.
 The series, filmed in Sudbury, Ontario by Carte Blanche Films, debuted on Unis in 2016.

+In 2026 the channel premiered Surf Bay, côte ouest, the first Franco-Columbian scripted television series, and Cuisiner le Nord, a Franco-Yukonnais cooking show.